 NixOS containers in ChromeOS

-Chromebooks have a reputation of being little, secure devices:
+Chromebooks have a reputation of being secure devices:

-- Then, defense in depth increases its robustness: The Chrome sandbox, the OS userspace, the kernel, the firmware, and lastly the hardware.
+- Defense in depth makes it hard to compromise the OS in the first place, by stacking protections: the Chrome sandbox, the OS userspace, the kernel, the firmware, and the hardware.

 # The requirements

-configure, audit, and (re)build from scratch.
-Deploying it to a clean device
+and (re)build the full configuration from scratch.
+Deploying it to a clean

 # The solution